 Another major benefit is accessibility.
 Low-code and no-code integration platforms are designed with accessibility in mind; employees do not have to know code to be able to construct business processes and solutions.
 Companies can easily facilitate the communication of ideas across their company, and employees from different areas with different expertise can weigh in on solutions without needing a coding background.
 With more accessibility, businesses can create and implement solutions faster, cutting down development time.
 Low-code can make business processes more simplified and agile; ‘agility’ is one of the core tenets suggested by low-code software company Mendix.

 Low-code and no-code development platforms also allow businesses more individualized control over their solutions; rather than outsourcing developers or applications to help with different operations, a company can build an app internally to aid in the development of business solutions.
 Gartner argues that ‘the needs of business-driven hyperautomation will be one of the top three drivers for low-code adoption through 2022’, arguing that business owners will want to create and execute their own ideas.

 However, while low-code technology is promising and aims to simplify many of the operations necessary to a business, there may be some limitations.
 Software Development Times suggests that there’s the possibility of business needs growing beyond what current low-code technology is capable of; additionally, due to the simple drag-and-drop interface of this technology, companies may be limited in how complex they are able to innovate.

-Regardless, the future of low–code and no–code technology is looking bright.
-Cyferd’s next-generation platform utilises low–code/no–code technology in the cloud to accelerate digital transformation journeys and streamline business solutions.
+Regardless, the future of low-code and no-code technology is looking bright.
+The Cyferd Platform utilizes low-code/no-code technology in the cloud to accelerate digital transformation journeys and streamline business solutions.
 With the optimism surrounding low-code development tech, Cyferd is confident that it will bring new ideas and processes to the Software as a Service (SaaS) market and override what’s currently on offer.